emitanaka/rtodoist/README.md

 ## Task Functions

-`pending_tasks` - returns incomplete tasks from a specified project.
+`pending` - returns incomplete tasks from a specified project.

 `add_task` - Add a task to a particular project.